 3 Major Teeth Whitening Myths Debunked

 White teeth are a hot commodity that many adults dream of achieving.
-Luckily, this dream is attainable thanks to both at-home and in-office teeth whitening treatments provided by our Portage dentist, Dr. Paul.
+Luckily, this dream is attainable thanks to both at-home and in-office teeth whitening treatments provided by our Portage, MI, cosmetic dentist.

 Many patients, however, are deterred byspread across the internet.
 These tidbits of misinformation sometimes act as “whitening life hacks” and can prove to be dangerous depending on what is proposed.

-Keep reading to learn more about 3 teeth whitening myths and why professional procedures are the safest and most effective.
+Here are 3 teeth whitening myths and a few reasons why professional procedures remain the safest.

 Myth #1: Teeth Whitening Damages Enamel